 From ballet slippers to pointe shoes.
-Getting the all clear to dance ‘en pointe’ is one of the biggest rites of passage for young dancers.
-While it is an exciting time, it is also an important time to make sure the dancers are 100% ready to progress onto pointe.
+Getting the all-clear to dance ‘en pointe’ is one of the biggest rites of passage for young dancers.
+While it is an exciting time, it is also important to ensure the dancers are 100% ready to progress onto pointe.
 Graduating to pointe technique is not just something that happens overnight.
 Let’s run through what it takes to begin pointe work, what a pre-pointe assessment is, and how a physical therapist can help you get to that next step in your dance career.

 What is pointe technique?